The competent Computational Thinking test (cCTt): a valid, reliable and gender-fair test for longitudinal CT studies in grades 3-6: Introduction and related work

-As the cCTt proved valid and reliable in grades 3-4, we were interested in evaluating the psychometric properties of the cCTt further by analysing the results of a large cohort of grade 3-6 students.
+{To address the issues in the CT literature when it comes to conducting longitudinal studies in primary school (see section \ref{sec:gap_longitudinal}), the aim of this study is to expand the psychometric validation of the cCTt (originally validated for grades 3-4) to a large cohort of grade 3-6 students and to introduce additional pyschometric analyses to continue to contribute to the cCTt's validation}.
 As such, in the present article, we are interested in the following research question:

 \begin{itemize} \item \textbf{RQ}: Is the cCTt valid, reliable and fair with respect to gender for students in grades 3-6 (ages 7-11)?
 And how do the psychometric properties compare across these grades? \end{itemize}